LukaszPasich/Anaconda-MAA-MS1/README.md

 1. As a user of the website I want the information to be laid out clearly, visually structured in a way that makes sense, so that I am not confused by it and put off from using the website.
 2. As a user of the website I want it to be easy to navigate, so that I can find what I'm looking for easily.
 3. As a novice to martial arts, I would like to find out what skill levels the school caters for, so that I'm encouraged to start the training and won't feel intimidated.
-4. As someone with previous experience in martial arts, I want to make sure that the school provides training in the full suit of Mixed Martial Art disciplines and that instructors are experienced and at a high level of competency, so that I could potentially get to the competing level in the Mixed Martial Arts.
+4. As someone with previous experience in martial arts, I want to make sure that the school provides training in the full suit of Mixed Martial Arts disciplines and that instructors are experienced and at a high level of competency, so that I could potentially get to the competing level in the Mixed Martial Arts.
 5. As a parent of a primary school age child, I want to find out if the school provides classes for different age groups, to make sure that my child could train with the peers at the similar level of development.
-6. As a busy working adult who would like to start the training, I expect to find a time table of classes, to make sure first of all that it's is possible for me to attend the classes time-wise before I get in touch and start the process of becoming a member.
+6. As a busy working adult who would like to start the training, I expect to find a time table of classes, to make sure first of all that it is possible for me to attend the classes time-wise before I get in touch and start the process of becoming a member.
 7. As a person who needs to budget carefully, I would like to know upfront the membership prices, so that I can make a decision based on that piece of information first, before I engage with the academy and start the process of becoming a member.
 8. As a user accessing this site from a mobile phone or tablet, I want the site to be responsive, so that it is easy to navigate and use on smaller devices.
 9. As a potential member trying to get in touch with the academy, I expect some sort of feedback or acknowledgement of my online query, so that I know it has been received by the school and I can expect it is being processed.
-10. As a returning visitor, I expect to be able to check if the times of the classes have changed, look up information about the new instructors and be able to find the social media links to check for new posts, images and videos published bt the school.
+10. As a returning visitor, I expect to be able to check if the times of the classes have changed, look up information about the new instructors and be able to find the social media links to check for new posts, images and videos published by the school.

 ### Project Scope
  Creating the website for _Anaconda_ Martial Arts Academy with the goal of attracting new members to the academy.
  The website should consist of 3-6 pages, making sure that it is clean looking, easy to navigate and responsive.
- An invitation to a introductory, free and no commitment session should be a prominent and (reasonably) frequently repeated element of the website.
+ An invitation to an introductory, free and no commitment session should be a prominent and (reasonably) frequently repeated element of the website.
  The following information must be included: some information about the school, information about the classes, classes timetable and membership prices.
  The culmination of the interaction with the website is the _Contact_ page, where users (potential new members) need to be able to find enough information, so that they could get in touch with the school through various channels (physical address, email address, telephone, social media channels, contact form).